khalilgreenidge/Inventory-Management-System/README.md

 # Inventory-Managment-System
-Implemented creativity and project management skills by coding a web-based inventory management system (IMS) using PHP, HTML, CSS, SQL, JavaScript, and AJAX to enhance HEDU's productivity for over 10 employees.
+The following is a project I developed and implemented using my own creativity and project management skills to code a web-based inventory management system (IMS) using PHP, HTML, CSS, SQL, JavaScript, and AJAX to enhance HEDU's productivity for over 10 employees.